doronz88/pymobiledevice3/README.md

 print(client.recv_exact(20))
 ```

+### Instruments messages

-Also, if you want to play with `DTServiceHub` which lies behind the `developer` options, you can also use:
+If you want to play with `DTServiceHub` which lies behind the `developer` options, you can also use:

 ```shell
 pymobiledevice3 developer shell